ga-wdi-lessons/react-continued/readme.md

 Great, now that we know React is working, let's refactor that HelloWorld component to serve as our app's Home component.

 **Actions**
+- Rename `App.js` to `Home.js` to better indicate the purpose of the file.
+Make sure to update references to this file elsewhere in your application accordingly.
-- Create a Home component that outputs an `<h1>` and a container `<div>` element
+- Create a Home component that returns a container `<div>` element, which should in turn contain a `<h1>` element.
-- Render that component to the DOM
+- Render that component to the DOM.

 > **NOTE:** The solution separates components into different files.
-Each of these files `module.exports` the component definition.
+Each of these files exports the component definition.
 This is a good way or organizing a React application, but not the only way.
 You are welcome to keep all component definitions in a single `index.js` file as well.

 <details>
   <summary> Why do you think we have to use the `className` syntax when defining class attributes for our elements?</summary>

-  > `class` is a protected keyword in React/JSX
+  > `class` is a protected keyword in React/JSX.

 </details>

 <details>
-  <summary>How would you summarize the Home's component's responsibility?</summary>
+  <summary>How would you summarize the Home component's responsibility?</summary>

   > A: This will be our application's root element, the parent in which we will nest the rest of our child components.
-In charge of render what the user sees on initial page load
+In charge of render what the user sees on initial page load.

 </details>

-**Bonus**: Add a logo and initial layout

 ---